dylonion/ticket-runner-scaffold-attempt/README.md

 #### Working (or semi working) features

- -Programmatically adding inputs that link to unique data objects in state.
+* Programmatically adding inputs that link to unique data objects in state.
- -Compartmentalized validation functions in a separate file to import into vue.
+* Compartmentalized validation functions in a separate file to import into vue.
- -Progress bars on different form page links.
+* Progress bars on different form page links.
 The values shown are hardcoded, not linked to real values.
- -Some quasar components like menu, drawer, q-input.
+* Some quasar components like menu, drawer, q-input.

  #### Planned features